Working as a Social Worker (NOC 4152)

 Types of Employers

-The majority of social workers work in the health and social services industry or in the public administration industry (government).
-Some social workers are self-employed, offering counselling, consultative and other services directly to the public or to workplaces, or contracting their services to organizations.
+The majority of social workers work in the health and social services industry or in public administration (government), including:

 - Mental health clinics